 This hormonal cycle is composed of four parts

-Proestrus is the first part of her heat cycle.
-The time when her uterus (or womb) is being prepared for pregnancy.
-This is the part where her vulva swells and she starts to bleed and you become aware that she is in heat.
+As her vulva swells and she starts to bleed, you become aware that she is in heat.

 During proestrus your female dog will be attractive to male dogs but not yet likely to willingly permit a male dog to mate with her.